Dynamic Optimization and Safety Indicator Injection for Jailbreaking Text-to-Image Models with Multimodal Safety Filters: Expand Study

 \section{Expand Study}

-To evaluate the robustness and consistency of \textbf{GhostPrompt} under different text safety filters, we conduct five independent runs per filter with different random seeds and report the mean ± standard deviation for key metrics: \emph{Text Bypass Rate}, \emph{CLIP Score}, and \emph{Query Cost}.
+To evaluate the robustness and consistency of \textbf{OptJail} under different text safety filters, we conduct five independent runs per filter with different T2I generation seeds and report the mean ± standard deviation for key metrics: \emph{Text Bypass Rate}, \emph{CLIP Score}, and \emph{Query Cost}.
 The results are shown in Table~\ref{tab:filter_stddev}.
-Across all filters, GhostPrompt maintains high semantic alignment and stable performance, demonstrating its reliability and generalization under stochastic conditions.
+Across all filters, OptJail maintains high semantic alignment and stable performance, demonstrating its reliability and generalization under stochastic conditions.